Garmin Forerunner 630 Review

 Welcome to our independent Garmin Forerunner 630 review.
-Are you an experienced runner looking for a high-end running watch?
-Or perhaps you just want the latest and most advanced wearable tech on your wrist?!
-Enter Garmin’s most advanced GPS running watch to date – the Forerunner 630, announced at the tail end of 2015.
+Are you an experienced runner looking for an advanced running watch?
+Or perhaps you simply want the latest and most advanced wearable tech on your wrist?

 - 2nd Generation Running Dynamics allow you to review data like stride length, ground contact balance and vertical oscillation ratio to improve all aspects of your technique